-Milošević lost the Serbian presidential election in 2000.
-He was extradited to the ICTY in 2001.
+Milošević lost the Serbian presidential election in 2000 and was extradited to the ICTY in 2001.

-Yugoslavia ceased to exist as a country in 2006, when Montenegro gained independence in 2006.
-Slovenia joined the EU in 2005, and Croatia is due to join in 2013.
+Yugoslavia ceased to exist as a country in 2006, when Montenegro gained independence.

 UK charity providing education and information on the history and culture of Bosnia-Herzegovina, with a special concern for the past and present development of its social, economic, governmental, legal and cultural conditions, organizations and institutions.